Xramu/AgentforceVibesPlannerBoardLWC/project_board_prompt.md

 Create each window in a modular way, creating their own component for each window.
 When communicating between the components, use Salesforce standards and best practices.
 Share common functionality like Apex classes for fetching data and reuse code where ever possible and acceptable to keep it readable.

-NEVER use window.prompt for taking input from the user.

 Task Pool Window:
 Located on the left side of the project management board component, a window for showing all the tasks records.
 Each task is sorted into a column inside the Task Pool window based on their Task Status value.